Randomized Primal-Dual Methods with Adaptive Step Sizes

-{{\bf Contribution.} In this paper we studied large-scale SP problems \na{with a more general structure:} the coupling function is \emph{neither} bilinear \emph{nor} {separable}.
-To efficiently handle large-scale SP problems, we proposed a randomized block-coordinate primal-dual algorithm with a momentum term and \sa{equipped with Bregman distance functions} that can generalize previous methods such as~\cite{chambolle2017stochastic}.
-These type of schemes are the method of choice for the SP problems with a \emph{coordinate-friendly} structure so that the computational tasks performed on each block coordinate at each iteration are significantly cheaper compared to full-gradient computations.}
+In this paper we studied large-scale SP problems \na{with a general structure:} the coupling function is \emph{neither} bilinear \emph{nor} {separable}.
+To efficiently handle large-scale SP problems, we propose a randomized block-coordinate primal-dual algorithm with \sa{backtracking}.
+The proposed algorithm uses momentum acceleration and is {equipped with Bregman distance functions} that can generalize previous methods such as~\cite{chambolle2017stochastic}.
+These type of schemes are the method of choice for the SP problems with a \emph{coordinate-friendly} structure so that the computational tasks performed on each block coordinate at each iteration are significantly cheaper compared to full-gradient computations.